 The Geographical Sciences degree is a broad-based undergraduate degree that emphasizes the environmental consequences of global change.
-During their degree, our students conduct field-based research, including field trips in nearly all of our upper level courses, and a capstone field course conducted at the Cheakamus Center in Squamish, BC (Geographical Sciences Field Course – GEOB 309).
+During their degree, our students conduct field-based research, including field trips in nearly all of our upper level courses.

 - COOP program in Geographical Sciences